Become a Nurse Esthetician: Education and Career Roadmap

 Do I Want to Be a Nurse Esthetician?

 Individuals who are employed as nurse estheticians (also called aesthetic nurses) are licensed nurses who perform advanced cosmetic skin care and appearance enhancement procedures, such as Botox treatments and cosmetic filler injections.
-They may also assist doctors in advising patients about procedures, performing treatments and taking steps to prevent complications.
+They may also assist doctors in advising patients about procedures and taking steps to prevent complications.
 They typically work in medical offices that provide clinical appearance enhancement services.
 Sometimes they are employed in hospitals, working on the skin or appearance of patients who have suffered some sort of trauma or who have been through a surgery.
 In those cases, nurse estheticians may often work with the terminally ill.
 In most respects, these professionals may spend many hours standing to perform their duties.

 Both the cosmetic procedures that nurses are allowed to perform and the training needed to perform them vary by state.
 Although some states allow licensed practical nurses (LPNs) or licensed vocational nurses (LVNs) to perform advanced cosmetic procedures, employers tend to hire registered nurses (RNs) for aesthetic nurse positions.
 In addition to a nursing license, procedure-specific training is required for nurse estheticians.
 The following table gives an overview of the requirements to become a nurse esthetician.

 |Degree Level||LPNs/LVNs usually earn a certificate; RNs need at least a diploma, but associate's and bachelor's degrees are also common*|

 |Licensure/Certification||State nursing licensure is essential* and lifesaving certification may be required;** certification is available for some specific procedures, but it is not always needed***|

 |Experience||Varies - entry-level jobs exist, but some employers prefer 3 or more years of experience in a related role**|